 Lasse Petterson, President and Chief Executive Officer commented, "During 2020 as the COVID-19 pandemic hit our nation, Great Lakes was able to adjust and navigate the difficulties and challenges the pandemic posed to our operations.
 However, as the 3rd wave of the pandemic spread through our population, we started to see significant additional direct costs and operational interruptions in the first quarter of 2021.
 Several of our vessel crews were infected despite our extensive testing and isolation protocols.
 Vessels were required to go to shore for crew changes and the vessels had to be disinfected before returning to work.
 This impacted the vessels' scheduling and availability, which impacted our productivity on several projects and led to delays which pushed revenue from the first quarter into remaining quarters of 2021.
 Today the projects and vessels that were impacted are back in operation and with our solid backlog, vaccinations increasing, and stronger performance expectations in the third and fourth quarters, we do not see adjusting our full year expectations at this time.
 Approximately twenty three revenue days were lost due to COVID outbreaks.
 Downtime for the vessels impacted directly by COVID delays equated to \$3.9 million of revenue and \$1.2 million of gross margin.
 The direct COVID costs of at home and on site testing and costs of quarantining were \$4.3 million in the quarter.
-We have initiated an extensive vaccination effort of our crews and staff and crew vaccinated in the second quarter of 2021, which we hope will greatly reduce or even potentially eliminate further impacts on our operations.
+We have initiated an extensive vaccination effort of our crews and staff and as of today we have approximately 20% of our staff either fully vaccinated or partially vaccinated.
+Our target is to have the majority of all staff and crew vaccinated in the second quarter of 2021, which we hope will greatly reduce or even potentially eliminate further impacts on our operations.